 How to setup SonarQube using Docker compose?

-SonarQube is static code analyis tool.
+SonarQube is static code analysis tool.
 It is open source and Java based tool.
-It can be installed quickly using Docker Compose with less manual steps.
+SonarQube can be setup using Docker Compose with less manual steps.

 What is Docker Compose?